Frequently Asked Questions

 2. Singlet is required and needed at tournament weigh ins.

-4. Highly recommended to bring healthy food, snacks, and hydration i.e.. sandwiches, granola bars, fruit, water, Gatorade.
+4. Healthy food, snacks, and hydration i.e.. sandwiches, granola bars, fruit, water, Gatorade.

 • Wrestling is a combat sport that involves grappling techniques such as clinch fighting, throws, takedowns, pins, and joint locks.
 The rules of wrestling can vary depending on the specific style, but in general, here’s an overview of common rules: